ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

     ```

-5. Access the hello service with the cURL command below.
+5. Access the hello world service with the cURL command below.

     ```
     > curl http://localhost:9090/hello/sayHello